stevencombs/retrocombs.github.io/_posts/2015-02-21-amazon-echo-review.md

 **Enhanced Sound Quality** - Amazon Echo sound isn’t bad, especially for a bathroom radio; however, if you want a true music lover to take this thing seriously, you need better sound and a way to connect two to create a stereo field (once again, a feature stolen from Sonos).
 Even a simple speaker/microphone only unit would suffice.
 This would also allow you to extend the vocal receive range of your base unit throughout your home at a cheaper cost.

-**Additional Music Services** - Echo needs access to additional services such as Spotify, Pandora and SiriusXM streaming.
+**Additional Music Services** - Echo needs access to additional services such as Spotify<s>, Pandora</s> and SiriusXM streaming.
 It would also be nice, as mentioned earlier, to be able to stream my own personal music from a server on my network.
 I get that Amazon wants to push their music service and I can live with the excellent services the Echo currently includes; however, for mass adoption, I think Amazon will need to branch out and offer additional services as they do on their Fire TV.

 **Calendar and Email Access** - As part of my morning ritual, I want to ask Echo to tell my about my daily activities or to read email.
 Add this feature and you have a device that makes you more productive.
 Add the ability to respond to or create an email and we have a game changer.
 Especially if I can send email to control [IFTTT](https://ifttt.com/) recipes.
 While I’m at it, IFTTT integration alone is a game changer.